carmenbianca/report-liferay/plan.md

 ## The project

 The project of this internship is---in the simplest of terms---to make the problem as described above go away.
-Chapter \ref{ch:project-definition}
+Chapter \ref{project-definition}
 describes the project in full.
 This section details the context of the project.

 Liferay is the *ordering party* (client, Dutch: opdrachtgever) of the project.